What is CAMK2 Syndrome?

 There is a facebook page for parents of children with CAMK2 related disorders (CAMK2 Gene Related Disorders).

-The CAMK2 therapeutics foundation was established at the end of 2020.
+At the end of 2020, the CAMK2 therapeutics foundation was established with which we collaborate closely with ENCORE.
 Click here for more information about the goals and activities of the parent organization.